 A low-level explanation of Raku containers

-This section explains the levels of indirection involved in dealing with variables and container elements.
+This section explains how raw data, variables and containers relate to each other in Raku.
 The different types of containers used in Raku are explained and the actions applicable to them like assigning, binding and flattening.
 More advanced topics like self-referential data, type constraints and custom containers are discussed at the end.

 Some people like to say "everything is an object", but in fact a variable is not a user-exposed object in Raku.

-When the compiler encounters a variable declaration like
+When the compiler encounters a variable scope declaration like

 my $x, it registers it in some internal symbol table.
 This internal symbol table is used to detect undeclared variables and to tie the code generation for the variable to the correct scope.